-Although baiting for mole crickets won’t work well on any significant population, it can work by intercepting foraging crickets who enter your yard.
+Although baiting for mole crickets won’t work well to control a large population, it can work by intercepting foraging crickets who enter your yard.
 Treat every 2-3 months with MAXFORCE GRANULES at the rate of 1 oz for every 1800 sq/ft.
 Foraging mole crickets love this protein based food and will die within 2-3 days of feeding.

 Simply sprinkle it around the yard making sure to get all property borders and mulch or flower beds they might target.
 Maxforce performs best when wet so it is most readily accepted after a rain or lawn watering.

 Established mole cricket populations will require chemical treatments to knock them out.
 Due to where and how mole crickets behave and live, expect to do several treatments over the course of any growing season.
+Usually one in the spring will keep them from getting established; one in the fall can kill off burrowing adults.
 If you are persistent and stick to a schedule, you should be able to keep them under control but you must remain diligent.

 First, be sure to start treatments as soon as you know you have a problem.

 Second, don’t expect one application to knock them out.
 In most cases, it will require at least two.
 The best approach is to treat once a month for three months.
-After that, using the Maxforce listed above will usually keep them from coming back.
-Alternatively, spraying with either of the two products listed below will keep them away as long as you treat every 2-3 months.
+After that, treating every 3 months will keep them from coming back.

 Since Mole Crickets are hard to kill, you need a strong working active and ideally, a non-repellent.
 These actives won’t spook target pests and cause them to nest away from where you treat.

-The best product for the job is our 97% ORTHENE.
+The best product for the job is our PROTHOR.
 This active is highly effective on a range of garden pests and in particular, mole crickets.
-Over the years, many of the pyrethroids used on mole crickets have caused some to be resistant but this won’t happen with Orthene.
+Over the years, many of the pyrethroids used on mole crickets have caused some to be resistant but this won’t happen with Prothor.

 When treating for mole crickets, its important to use a lot of water.
 Active nests and burrows you see should be drenched to help get chemical where it matters.
-And over the turf, pine straw and wood chips where they might be hiding, adding some SPREADER STICKER to your tank mix will help by getting the active down into the soil.
+And over the turf, pine straw and wood chips where they might be hiding and using our hose end sprayer (listed below) is generally best.

-With our sprayer, you should add 2 oz of Orthene and 2 oz of Spreader Sticker to the tank and then fill it with water to the 5 gallon line.
-Next, hook it to your garden hose and disperse the entire amount over 2,000 sq/ft.
+With our sprayer, you should add 3 oz of Prothor to the tank and then fill it with water to the 5 gallon line for every 5,000 sq/ft of turf you want to spray.
+Next, hook it to your garden hose and disperse the entire amount over 5,000 sq/ft.
 Yes, this will use a lot of water.
 But again, a lot of water is needed to get the chemical down into the ground where mole crickets like to nest.

 Mole crickets are a tough and persistent pest and if left to nest in your yard untreated, they won’t go away.
-Since most traditional insecticides will only push them around the yard, you’ll be best served using either Orthene or Prothor.
-These non-repellents take a few extra days to work but they’ll do the job for good.
+Since most traditional insecticides will only push them around the yard, you’ll be best served using either Prothor.
+This non-repellent will take a few extra days to work but will do the job for good.
 Once the local crickets are gone, treat with Maxforce Granular bait every 2-3 months to ensure they don’t come back.

 CONTACT US ^